 You!
 Bring your friends too!
 DC Zinefest is all-ages and open to the public.
 All visitors and zinesters should comply with our safer spaces policy.

 How much do zines typically cost at DC Zinefest?

 In past years, zinesters have generally charged $3 to $6 dollars per zine, on average.
 However, zines with full-color pages, cloth covers, or other special finishes typically cost more.
 There have generally been few items priced over $15.

 How do I register for a table at DC Zinefest 2018?

 Mail-in registration has closed.
 Our online registration opened on Friday, April 6, 2018.
 We received a high number of submissions, both mail-in and digital.
 Unfortunately, we will not be able to accommodate everyone.
 Our wait list is rather long!
 (If you are local, there may be tables that open up at the last minute!)

-How much will it cost me to have a table?
+How would it have cost me to have a table?

-Rates for tables for 2018 are $8 for a quarter table and $17 for a half table.
+Rates for tables for 2018 were $8 for a quarter table and $17 for a half table.